sebsauvage/webGobbler/README.md

 Note
 ====

-This code is 9 years old, rather ugly and really *REALLY* deserves refactoring.
-It's also not fully tested.
+This code is 13 years old, rather ugly and really *REALLY* deserves refactoring.
 Please be indulgent.
+Also note that due to website changes, only the Yahoo crawler works (DeviantArt, AskJeeves, Flickr and Google crawler do not work anymore).

 Licence